M0JXD/axefx2-usb-installer/Readme.md

 Joachim Gahl (the original script writer) has kindly permitted me to modify the script, although if you wish to make changes you will require his permission.
 (My permission may be taken as a given.)
 As per the previous versions, these changes do not provide/imply any warranties/guarantees/liabilities.

+This script was modified on Ubuntu Cinnamon 24.04.

 ## Original Readme

 This installer will install the Axe-FX II USB Audio Class 2.0 firmware and firmware daemon.